Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 ### Step 6: Gather the required documents

-**[List of required documents ↓](/guides/how-to-get-a-german-freelance-visa#required-documents)**
+You need a few weeks to prepare the documents for your application.
 The [letters of intent](/glossary/Absichtserkl%C3%A4rung) are the hardest to find.
 Look for them as soon as you can.

-If your documents are not in English or German, you might need certified translations.
-This takes more time and money.
+Documents from your tax advisor can also take a long time to prepare.

+**[List of required documents ↓](/guides/how-to-get-a-german-freelance-visa#required-documents)**

 ### Step 7: Go to your freelance visa interview